Fz3r0/Fz3r0/Networking/Fortinet/01_Forti_Insane_Labs_Baradurv1.md

 "  iron, gate of steel, tower of adamant...               " "                                                         "
-"  ...The cruel pinnacles and iron crown of the topmost   " "  tower of Barad-dûr.
+"  ...The cruel pinnacles and iron crown of the topmost   " "  tower of Barad-dur.
 Fortress of Sauron.                " "                                                         " "                  -- HECHO EN MEXICO --                  "
 "                                                         "